 There is something primal and comforting about how we connect to moving images; perhaps as we are hard-wired to detect and respond to motion in our environment.
 That direct connection from moving image to emotional response perhaps explains why film and cinema dominate culture.

-In these exclusive interviews, I speak with two of the world’s most remarkable and accomplished film makers.
-Ken Loach (Noted For: Cathy Come Home, Kes, Land and Freedom, Sweet Sixteen, The Wind That Shakes The Barley, Looking for Eric, The Angels’ Share and I, Daniel Blake) and Paul Greengrass (Noted For: Bloody Sunday, The Bourne Supremacy, The Bourne Ultimatum, Jason Bourne, United 93, Green Zone and Captain Philips)
+In these exclusive interviews, I speak with three of the world’s most remarkable and accomplished film makers.
+Ken Loach (Noted For: Cathy Come Home, Kes, Land and Freedom, Sweet Sixteen, The Wind That Shakes The Barley, Looking for Eric, The Angels’ Share and I, Daniel Blake), Paul Greengrass (Noted For: Bloody Sunday, The Bourne Supremacy, The Bourne Ultimatum, Jason Bourne, United 93, Green Zone and Captain Philips) and Tosca Musk (Director, Producer & Founder of Passionflix)

 Q: How did you find your career in film?